 Following the algorithm unfolding strategy \cite{monga_algorithm_2021}, we construct a stack of ISTA adapters by unrolling several ISTA iterations into learnable modules.
-The $k$-th iteration leads to the $k$-th ISTA adapter, as illustrated in \cref{fig:ista-adapter}(a).
+The $k$-th iteration is mapped to the $k$-th ISTA adapter, as illustrated in \cref{fig:ista-adapter}(a).

-As shown in \cref{fig:ista-adapter}(b), the operation of an ISTA adapter $\mathcal{A}^{E \rightarrow I}$ from the event-SNN to the RGB-ANN branch can be formulated as
+As shown in \cref{fig:ista-adapter}(b), the operation of an ISTA adapter $\mathcal{A}^{E \rightarrow I}$ from the Event-SNN to the RGB-ANN branch can be formulated as

 where the first three equations correspond to the sparse coding stage and the last one represents the feature synthesis stage.
 In the sparse coding stage, distinct $\bm D_k$, $\bm P_k$, and $\bm \theta_k$ are used at each iteration, where dictionaries $\bm D_k$, $\bm P_k$ are implemented as linear layers and the threshold $\bm \theta_k \in \mathbb{R}^D$ is a learnable vector for each latent element.
 A skip connection around the soft-thresholding activation is used to promote stable training.
 When $T>1$, the TDA module $\mathcal{D}_T$ aggregates multi-step sparse codes into a single-step representation.
 In the feature synthesis stage, the sparse codes are projected by a synthesis dictionary $\bm D_k^{I^\prime}$ to reconstruct the feature embeddings for the RGB-ANN branch.
-A similar procedure can be applied to map features from the RGB-ANN branch to the event-SNN branch.
+A similar procedure can be applied to map features from the RGB-ANN branch to the Event-SNN branch.

-The optimization process is initialized by computing the initial sparse code as $\bm a_0 = \bm P_0 \bm x_0$, where $\bm x_0$ denotes the input feature embedding before entering the transformer encoder and $P_0$ is a linear layer, as depicted in \cref{fig:ista-adapter}(a).
-Each ISTA adapter propagates its output sparse code to the subsequent layer, from layer $k$ to $(k+1)$.
-In this way, ISTA adapters allow iterative refinement of sparse representation and achieve progressive feature adaptation across the transformer encoder layers.
+The optimization process is initialized by computing the initial sparse code as $\bm a_0 = \bm P_0 \bm x_0$.
+Here, $\bm x_0$ denotes the input feature embedding before entering the transformer encoder and $P_0$ is a linear layer, as depicted in \cref{fig:ista-adapter}(a).
+Each ISTA adapter propagates its output sparse code to the subsequent layer from layer $k$ to $(k+1)$.
+This enables iterative refinement of the sparse representation across transformer encoder layers.

 Conceptually, the ISTA adapter acts as a structured sparse information bottleneck for complementary information exchange between the RGB-ANN and Event-SNN branches.
 These sparse representations selectively transfer shared structural cues and suppress modality-specific noise.
 This process preserves semantic structures essential for tracking.
 Meanwhile, the dictionary atoms serve as basis elements that capture fundamental visual primitives.
 Although the introduction of learnable neural components can reduce strict analytical interpretability and introduce partial black-box behavior \cite{shlezinger_deep_2025}, the resulting representations largely remain consistent with sparse coding principles, as illustrated by the visualization of ISTA features in \cref{subsec:result-vis}.